pharaohmak/Opensea-NFT-Collections/README.md

 -  [x] Opensea (To fetch and List NFTs)
 -  [x] ThirdWeb (To mint NFTs and list on opensea)
 -  [x] Metamask Wallet (To connect with ThirdWeb)

-You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.

-> ✅ **Feel Free To Fork and Contribute**

 ---